01rabbit/KaliPAKU/README.md

 ## Overview

-The KaliPAKU is a tool that allows novice penetration testers and script kiddies to use the tools provided with Kali linux to improve their penetration testing skills by learning simple investigation, enumeration, and exploits on the keypad.
+KaliPAKU allows novice penetration testers and script kiddies to use the tools included with Kali linux to investigate networks, enumerate hosts and services, search for vulnerabilities, and execute exploits with a simple keypad entry of numbers.
+At the same time, the tool is used to learn a series of operations and improve penetration testing skills.

 ### What's KaliPAKU